 Low amniotic fluid can indicate a problem in the mother or the baby.
 It can also cause problems that vary depending on when in pregnancy oligohydramnios occurs.

-Problems in the second half of pregnancy: Reduced growth of babyInduction of labor and delivery before 39 weeks (called preterm birth)
+Problems in the second half of pregnancy may include: Reduced growth of babyPreterm birth

 Fetal distress in labor, possibly leading to